EmilioPiscioneri/My-website/things-to-note.md

 - The gravity calculations are done for absolute objects (or parent is scene or parent has physics not enabled ) so children don't have physics applied to them.
 Just keep note of that

 - For game objects the .position property represents the bottom-left position of object in cartesian game unit coordinates with all relative axes translated and added to .x and .y values.
-However, the ._position value represents the position to render the object at, and it also contains the relative axes that haven't been translated
+However, the ._position value represents the position to render the object at, and it also contains the relative axes that haven't been translated.
+This also means that the .x and .y values represent bottom-left positions with their getters and setters.